AwalaApp/network-website/contributions/index.md

 We need an enormous amount of help to make Relaynet realise its full potential.
 Read on to learn how you can help us get there.

+We recommend that prospective contributors familiarise themselves with the [code of conduct](https://github.com/relaycorp/.github/blob/master/CODE_OF_CONDUCT.md) and [the Relaynet Way]({% link way.md %}).

 ## Current priority areas

 1. Spread the word about Relaynet, especially amongst diaspora communities.